WangShuchen97/EMPhyNet/README.md

-# Temporal–Spatial Wavefront Sequence and EMPhyNet
+# Temporal–Spatial Propagation-Front Sequence and EMPhyNet

 ## Introduction
 In wireless communications, interactions of electromagnetic (EM) waves with environmental scatterers lead to multipath propagation, which underpins the spatial multiplexing capabilities of advanced technologies such as large-scale Multiple-Input Multiple-Output (MIMO), beamforming, and Reconfigurable Intelligent Surfaces (RIS).
+However, traditional methods are limited to single-link channel estimation and fail to fully exploit the physical principles of spatial multipath transmission and environmental interactions.
 <br>
 <br>
-To characterize the intricate spatiotemporal dynamics, we introduce the Temporal–Spatial Wavefront Sequence (TSWS) to represent the spatial Channel Impulse Response (CIR) and construct a large-scale TSWS simulation dataset spanning 1,075 real-world environments via Ray Tracing (RT), providing a unified foundation for comprehensive channel modeling and transmission research.
+To characterize the intricate spatiotemporal transmission characteristics, we introduce the Temporal–Spatial Propagation-Front Sequence (TSPFS) to represent the spatial Channel Impulse Response (CIR) and construct a large-scale TSPFS simulated dataset spanning 1,075 real-world environments via Ray Tracing (RT), providing a unified foundation for comprehensive channel modeling and transmission research.
 <br>
 <br>
 <div>